bt3gl/building_blog/content/heroku_crash.md

 $ git push heroku master
 ```

-In my app, I have a script for the deployment (such taking care of database and other setups for production).
+In my app, I have a script for the deployment (such as taking care of database and other setups for production).
 So, additionally, I run:

 ```
 $ heroku run python manage.py deploy